Local Government Elections

 If you enrol as an owner of rateable property (this includes nominees of a body corporate which owns a property) then your enrolment remains valid for a long as you continue to own the property.
 If your property is sold you will automatically be removed from the Owners and Occupiers Roll.

-If you enrol as an occupier of rateable property, then your enrolment remains valid for 2 ordinary elections.
-You are then required to re-apply for another 2 ordinary elections.
+If you enrol as an occupier of rateable property, then your enrolment remains valid for two ordinary elections.
+You are then required to re-apply.

 If I own more than one property, can I vote more than once?

 That depends on whether you own or occupy rateable property in more than one ward.
 An “election” is deemed to be within a ward.
-The Shire of Esperance has 2 electoral wards – so will have 2 elections (unless a candidate within a ward is elected unopposed).
+The Shire of Esperance has two electoral wards – so will have two elections (unless a candidate within a ward is elected unopposed).

 If you own or occupy more than one rateable property within one ward (Town or Rural) you are only eligible to vote once for that ward.